 2 New Features and Changes

-The following installation features and changes are introduced in Oracle Linux 9:
+The following features, enhancements, and changes related to installation and boot are introduced in this release of Oracle Linux 9.

 In the interactive installation mode that uses the graphical user interface, the network is automatically enabled.
 Manually activating the network is no longer required.